 Therapists must take responsibility for their own supervision and CPD and must ensure that supervision always takes place when required with case histories forming the basis of the discussion.
 Supervision can be either one to one or in small groups.
 The Board of Directors of the NRHP considers that face to face supervision is ideal.
 However, remote supervision by real-time audio link, such as telephone or webcam, is permitted to a limited extent.
 (NB: non-vocal electronic links, e-mails and faxes are not permissible.)

 Where remote supervision is undertaken, face to face supervision should take place a minimum of four times per year.
 In exceptional circumstances, such as severe disability preventing travel, a minimum of one face to face supervision session per year would be acceptable, with the remainder of supervision being by remote means; in such cases, the full reasons and supporting evidence should be submitted to the NRHP for verification.
-It is NRHP policy to conduct random monitoring of supervision with 5% of the membership per year.

 This list is not exclusive and any relevant professional development activity which can be justified and verified will be considered.
 CPD need not be restricted to hypno-psychotherapy, or closely related courses, but, in line with UKCP policy, will allow the individual to develop knowledge and competence in a variety of modalities, as well as supervision, teaching, research and management skills.
 The 50 hours of ‘other' CPD can be undertaken at any time during the five year cycle.